OnionIoT/Onion-Docs/Omega2/Documentation/Doing-Stuff/Boot-from-External-Storage.md

     - /rom holds the read-only firmware, /overlay are your changes that you've made to the base firmware, when the omega boots, it combines the two.
  - then describe that what pivot overlay does is that it moves the /overlay to the usb storage, allowing for hella additional space
   -->

-The technical explanation is that it mounts a storage device to the writable part of your filesystem, `/overlay`, which is merged with the read-only part of your filesystem, `/rom`, to generate the entire filesystem, `/`.
+Here's how it works.
+The Omega's filesystem is comprised of two main parts:

+* `/rom` - Contains the base, read-only part of the firmware
+* `/overlay` - Contains changes to the base firmware, such as when you modify files or install packages

+When the Omega boots, it combines the contents of both to create the entire filesystem, `/`.
+This is where you can access your folders such as `/root`, `/etc`, and `/bin`.

+pivot-overlay moves the `/overlay` part to the external storage device, allowing for as much space as you can give it!

 <!-- ### Boot Process